 Can a Written Shareholder Agreement Be Changed After It’s Signed?

 A written shareholder agreement by its terms can discuss its termination and amendment when there is a change in the relationship of the shareholders resulting from the death or retirement of a shareholder, the bankruptcy of the company or if an individual shareholder.
 There are other reasons which can allow a shareholder’s agreement to be changed as well, if the written agreement permits it.
 The specific language in the shareholder agreement, will define what happens if changes are to be made?

-If a shareholder becomes incapable of performing his or her obligations under the shareholder agreement or is guilty of conduct which prevents the continuation of the business, a shareholder agreement can resolve the issue or allow for an order dissolving the corporation by a court in New Jersey.
+If a shareholder becomes incapable of performing his or her obligations under the shareholder agreement or is guilty of conduct which prevents the continuation of the business, a shareholder agreement can resolve the issue through a shareholder buyout or allow for an orderly dissolution of the corporation by a court in New Jersey.